-There are many circumstances where a child may be absent or become missing from education, but some children are particularly at risk.
+There are many circumstances where a child may be absent and have unexplainable and/or persistent absences from education.' /or become missing from education, but some children are particularly at risk.
 These include children who:

 - Are at risk of harm or neglect.

 - Are at risk from criminal/sexual exploitation.

 - Are at risk of forced marriage or FGM.

 - Come from Gypsy, Roma, or Traveller families.

 - Come from the families of service personnel.

 - Risk of travelling to conflict zones.

 - Go missing or run away from home or care.

 - Are supervised by the youth justice system.

 - Cease to attend a school.

 - have a mental health need and has an effect on school attendance and progress.

 - Come from new migrant families.